- Normal precautions

 Safety and security

 Avoid protests and other large public gatherings in Port Moresby and other major towns as they can turn violent.
-Always keep yourself informed of what’s going on around you by monitoring local media for information about potential conflicts or the security or political situation of specific areas and staying in contact with your hotel or tour organiser.
+Always keep yourself informed of what is going on around you by monitoring local media for information about potential conflicts or the security or political situation of specific areas and staying in contact with your hotel or tour organiser.

 Inter-tribal disturbances can happen without warning in the Highland Provinces, in particular the Southern Highlands and Enga Provinces.
 Be extremely careful, as law enforcement in these areas is weak.

 Bougainville Province (including Bougainville Island) has recently emerged from a period of separatist conflict.
 You must give notice of your intention to visit the island to the Bougainville Provincial Administration (Tel: +675 973 9798), and you must contact the Administration again when you arrive.
-Don’t enter the mountainous area in central Bougainville around the old Panguna mine as it is a ‘No Go Zone’.
+Do not enter the mountainous area in central Bougainville around the old Panguna mine as it is a ‘No Go Zone’.
 Foreigners who have entered the Zone without authorisation from the Papua New Guinean government have been questioned by the authorities and had their passports confiscated on departure from the Zone.

 Crime is common in Papua New Guinea, especially personal crime.
 It tends to be opportunistic and can happen anywhere and at any time.
-However, it’s especially prevalent in areas such as Lae, Mt Hagen and other parts of the Highland provinces and the capital city Port Moresby is particularly dangerous.
+However, it is especially prevalent in areas such as Lae, Mt Hagen and other parts of the Highland provinces and the capital city Port Moresby is particularly dangerous.
 We advise you to be extremely careful and take sensible precautions:

-- Don’t carry your credit card, travel tickets and money together - leave spare cash and valuables in a safe place
+- Do not carry your credit card, travel tickets and money together - leave spare cash and valuables in a safe place

-- Don’t carry your passport unless absolutely necessary and leave a copy of your passport (and travel and insurance documents) with family or friends at home
+- Do not carry your passport unless absolutely necessary and leave a copy of your passport (and travel and insurance documents) with family or friends at home

 - Avoid walking after dark in Port Moresby and other urban areas.
 If you have to travel at night, do so by car